Roibeard-Ruadhan/Meditative-Photography/README.md

 ### Portfolio
 The 3-page portfolio is all contained within a plain white background which draws the users' attention to the images.
 The plain background also allows the images full expression without any external distractions.
-****The images when clicked open up into a window for scanning through the images one by one using bootstrap.* TBC
+The images when clicked open up into a window for scanning through the images one by one using bootstrap.

 The page menu was added for ease of access through the portfolio without interfering with the menu.
 The colour of the menu is one of my favourite colours Cyan(colour of the ocean), which is the only other colour used on the website which is not a variant of black or white.